James Gamble (congressman)

-James Gamble (January 28, 1809 – February 22, 1883) was a Democratic member of the U.S. House of Representatives from Pennsylvania.
+James Gamble (January 28, 1809 – February 22, 1883) was an American lawyer and politician who served as a Democratic member of the U.S. House of Representatives from Pennsylvania.

 He served two consecutive terms representing two different districts from 1851 to 1855.

 Biography

 James Gamble was born in Jersey Shore, Pennsylvania.
 He attended the common schools and Jersey Shore Academy.
 He studied law, was admitted to the bar in December 1833 and commenced practice in Jersey Shore.

+Early career

-He served as Lycoming County, Pennsylvania, treasurer from 1834 to 1836.
+He was treasurer of Lycoming County, Pennsylvania from 1834 to 1836.
 He resumed the practice of law in Jersey Shore, and served as a member of the Pennsylvania House of Representatives in 1841 and 1842.

 Congress

 Gamble was elected as a Democrat to the Thirty-second and Thirty-third Congresses.

+Later career

 He served as president judge of Clearfield County, Pennsylvania, in 1859 and 1860, and president judge of the court of common pleas of Lycoming County from 1868 to 1878.

+Death and burial

 He died in Williamsport, Pennsylvania, in 1883.
-Interment in Wildwood Cemetery.
+His remains were interred in Wildwood Cemetery.